 Prescription - CVS Health

 CVS Health administers prescription drug benefits for all health plans.
 This prescription drug benefit allows you to obtain covered prescription drugs and diabetic supplies at a retail pharmacy or through a CVS Health Mail Service pharmacy.
-Mail Service is required after two retail refills for all maintenance/lifetime medications.
+Mail Service or CVS pharmacy pickup is required after two retail refills for all maintenance/lifetime medications.

 To receive the most benefit from your prescription benefit, it's a good idea to create an account with CVS.
 Go to Caremark.com online or upload the CVS/Caremark mobile app.
 By creating an account you will be able to order fast refills, check benefit coverage, check drug cost, view prescription history and more.
 If you have questions for the pharmacist, call directly at 1-888-202-1654.